esensi/model/readme.md

 This package includes the [`ValidatingModelTrait`](https://github.com/esensi/model/blob/master/src/Traits/ValidatingModelTrait.php) which implements the [`ValidatingModelInterface`](https://github.com/esensi/model/blob/master/src/Contracts/ValidatingModelInterface.php) on any `Eloquent` model that uses it.
 The `ValidatingModelTrait` adds methods to `Eloquent` models for:

-- Automatic self-validation of models on `create()`, `update()`, `save()`, `delete()`, and `restore()` method calls
+- Automatic validation of models on `create()`, `update()`, `save()`, `delete()`, and `restore()` method calls
-- Integration with Laravel's `Validation` facade to validate model attributes according to sets of rules and return a `MessageBag` of errors when it fails
+- Integration with Laravel's `Validation` facade to validate model attributes according to sets of rules
-- Choice of throwing `ValidationException` when attempting to save an invalid model or simply return `false` without actually saving
+- Integration with Laravel's `MessageBag` so that models can return errors when validation fails
+- Option to throw `ValidationException` when validation fails
-- Ability to `forceSave()` a model to bypass any validation rules that would other wise prevent a model from saving
+- Ability to `forceSave()` a model and bypass validation rules that would other wise prevent a model from saving
-- Automatic injection (or not, if you rather) of the model's identifier for `unique` validation rules
+- Automatic injection (or not) of the model's identifier for `unique` validation rules

 Like all the traits it is self-contained and can be used individually.
 Special credit goes to the very talented [Dwight Watson](https://github.com/dwightwatson) and his [Watson/Validating Laravel package](https://github.com/dwightwatson/validating) which is the basis for this trait.
 Emerson Media collaborated with him as he created the package.
-We wrap his traits with our own and you should review his package in detail to see the inner workings.
+Esensi wraps his traits with consistent naming conventions for the other Esensi model traits.
+Please review his package in detail to see the inner workings.

 #### Auto-Validating On Save

-While you can of course use the [`Model`](https://github.com/esensi/model/blob/master/src/Model.php) or [`SoftModel`](https://github.com/esensi/model/blob/master/src/SoftModel.php) classes which already include the [`ValidatingModelTrait`](https://github.com/esensi/model/blob/master/src/Traits/ValidatingModelTrait.php), the following code will demonstrate adding auto-validation to any `Eloquent` based model.
+While developers can of course use the [`Model`](https://github.com/esensi/model/blob/master/src/Model.php) or [`SoftModel`](https://github.com/esensi/model/blob/master/src/SoftModel.php) classes which already include the [`ValidatingModelTrait`](https://github.com/esensi/model/blob/master/src/Traits/ValidatingModelTrait.php), the following code will demonstrate adding auto-validation to any `Eloquent` based model.

 ```php
 <?php